 If you are new to this site you should read the User Guide found on the Historical resources page

 However now, using technology and thanks to the dedicated website work of my brother Peter, the material I have accumulated is available to everyone.
-The result is a valuable (and possibly unique) county scientific resource.
-It is also timely because work is about to start on a Shropshire Avifauna for which the material on this site will prove invaluable as historical background in general and in the preparation of individual species accounts in particular.
+The result is a valuable and unique county scientific resource.
+It is also timely because work start in 2013 on a Shropshire Avifauna for which the material on this site is proving invaluable as historical background in general and in the preparation of individual species accounts in particular.

-This site is available as a link from the Shropshire Ornithological Society (SOS) web site and there is a complete hard copy deposited with the SOS; I also have a hard copy.
-The menu All historical documents lists all the materials online in February 2012.
-The Historical resources menu gives access to a range of useful items including a Citations List of all material, a Species Index of more than 10,200 entries and a Shropshire gazetteer with over 7,400 entries.
+This site is available as a link from the Shropshire Ornithological Society (SOS) web site and I also have a hard copy.
+The menu All historical documents lists all the materials online.
+The Historical resources menu gives access to a range of useful items including a Citations List of around 430 items, a Species Index of more than 11,700 entries and a Shropshire gazetteer with over 7,400 entries.
 A volunteer to prepare a Site Index would be most welcome.